(II) What will a spring scale read for the weight of a 58.0‑kg wo... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Weight is the force exerted by gravity on an object, calculated as the product of mass and gravitational acceleration (W = mg).
-In this case, the mass of the woman is 58.0 kg, and the standard gravitational acceleration is approximately 9.81 m/s².
-However, when the elevator accelerates, the effective weight changes based on the acceleration.
+Weight is the force exerted by gravity on an object, calculated as the product of mass and the acceleration due to gravity (W = mg).
+For a 58.0-kg woman, her weight can be determined using the standard gravitational acceleration of approximately 9.81 m/s², resulting in a weight of about 568.98 N.

 Recommended video: